truenas/documentation/content/SCALE/GettingStarted/InstallingSCALE.md

 Different checksum values indicate a corrupted installer file that should not be used.
 {{< /expand >}}

-### Migrating GELI-encrypted Pools to SCALE
-{{< hint danger >}}
-TrueNAS SCALE is based on Linux, which does not support FreeBSD GELI encryption.
-If you have GELI-encrypted pools on your system that you plan to import into SCALE, you must migrate your data from the GELI pool to a non-GELI encrypted pool *before* sidegrading to SCALE.
-{{< /hint >}}

 Choose the install type to see specific instructions:

 {{< tabs "Install Types" >}}